amedeos/amedeos.github.io/_drafts/2023-02-26-Change-ODF-osd-disk-flavor.md

 ```

 ## Scale up OpenShift Data Foundation operators
-At this point you can scale up ocs-operator:
+At this point, you can scale up ocs-operator:

 ```bash
 $ oc scale deploy ocs-operator --replicas=1